 5 Reasons Every AEC Firm Should Care about CMMC

-Since the Cybersecurity Maturity Model Certification (CMMC) was released in January 2020, there has been a lot of hand-wringing over what it means and who should actually care.
-This is especially true for AEC firms, many of which figure this regulation only applies to big system integrators and defense contractors like Northrup Grumman and Boeing.
+Since the Cybersecurity Maturity Model Certification (CMMC) was released in January 2020, there’s been a lot of hand-wringing over what it means and who should actually care.
+This is especially true for AEC firms, many of which figure this regulation only applies to the big system integrators and defense contractors of the world like Northrup Grumman and Boeing.

 But CMMC isn’t just about large enterprises.
 Any organization that currently contracts with, or plans to contract with the U.S. Department of Defense (DoD) should be well on its way to getting CMMC certified.